richard-medina/richard-medina.github.io/_pages/about.md

   - /about.html
 ---

 Hi there, I'm Richard, a mathematician interested in the analysis of Partial Differential Equations (PDEs) and their applications in physical and biological systems.
-My main interests are:
+My main interests so far are:

 <!--<div style="padding:8px; background:transparent;">-->
 <ul>